Lipitor is a prescription medication that’s approved by the FDA to:

 There isn’t a known interaction between Lipitor and alcohol use.

-However, heavy alcohol use can damage your liver.
+However, excessive alcohol use can damage your liver.
 And liver damage is a potential side effect of Lipitor.
 Combining the two could put you at greater risk for side effects that involve your liver.

 Lipitor can interact with several other medications.
 It can also interact with certain foods.